trewsmith/Custom-Chatbot/README.md

-# Canvas Chatbot Template
+# Custom Chatbot

-This is a simple Flask-based chatbot template using the OpenAI API, designed to integrate with Canvas LMS.
+This is a simple Flask-based chatbot template using the OpenAI API.

 ## Structure